SoftwarePlumbers/iterator-plumbing/README.md

 ```

 and result should equal '42, 56'.
 No itermediate arrays will be created; pipeline is typically more efficient than using the equivalent array methods.

+## Asynchronous Streams

+For i/o operations we may also want to work with promises.
+Accordingly, we support a modified version of the iterator
+protocol where next() returns a Promise that resolves to `{ done, value }` as opposed to directly returning it.
+Pipelines
+such as the above example will work unchanged on an asynchronous stream with th exception that terminals (such as join)
+return a Promise rather than a simple value.

 For the latest API documentation see [The Software Plumbers Site](http://docs.softwareplumbers.com/iterator-plumbing/master)